xaanyaax/Eye-Cancer-AI-Model/README.md

 🎯 Optimized for early detection of eye cancer through pixel-level predictions

-📦 AI Model Access
-The trained AI model (AI.pth) is not included in this repository due to GitHub’s file size limitations.

 If you'd like access to the model for research or development purposes, you can contact me here:
 📩 aanyasingh282004@gmail.com